iurjoh/Build-a-blog/README.md

 - [Pycodestyle](https://pypi.org/project/pycodestyle/) used to validade my python code;
 - [Extends Class](https://extendsclass.com/python-tester.html) used to test my python code syntax;
 - [Slack](https://slack.com/) communities to ask questions and access answers to questions that I found in the development of the site;
+- [Django Documentation](https://docs.djangoproject.com/en/4.1/) to access all the documentation implemented in this project including models, views, etc;
-- [Django Social Share](https://pypi.org/project/django-social-share/) to access all the documentation to implement the share button function;
+- [Django Social Share](https://pypi.org/project/django-social-share/) to access all the documentation to implement share buttons function;
+- [Django Allauth](https://django-allauth.readthedocs.io/en/latest/) to access all the documentation to implement authentication and authorization functions;
 - [Django Bootstrap Icons](https://pypi.org/project/django-bootstrap-icons/) to access all the documentation to implement the use of the icons that are inside the share buttons;
 - [Font Awesome](https://fontawesome.com/icons) to get icons for this project;
+- [Color Hunt](https://colorhunt.co/palettes/) for inspiration about color palettes;
 - [Bootstrap Icons](https://icons.getbootstrap.com/) to get icons for this project;
-- [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to access all the documentation to use many of Bootstrap shortcuts;
+- [Bootstrap Documentation](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to access all the documentation to use many of Bootstrap shortcuts.

 ## Media